 PRP is packed full of platelets and growth factors, which are responsible for regenerating cells.
 These platelets can aid in the creation of new cartilage, fiber, and collagen cells, and they can also grow new blood vessels in tissues, which can help to encourage proper healing.

-A second regenerative therapy uses mesenchymal stem cells.
+A second regenerative therapy uses mesenchymal biologics therapy.
 These cells are generated from a person’s bone marrow, and the marrow is often extracted from the hip bone.
 The process is minimally invasive and is associated with very little pain.
-The stem cells are then isolated using centrifuging.
+The biologics therapy are then isolated using centrifuging.